patrickenfuego/PlexifyFiles/README.md

 # PlexifyFiles

-A script for renaming movie/TV show files to a more Plex friendly format, which helps with the metadata fetch.
+A script for renaming movie/TV show files and folders to a more Plex friendly format, which helps with the metadata fetch.
+Renaming files manually take a very long time, so I decided to write this script.

 ## Structure